 "I know I have some work to do, particularly with young people," Clinton conceded, as she recognised the American electorate's fury with establishment politics.

 "People have every right to be angry," she said.
-"But they're also hungry, they're hungry for solutions."
+"But they're also hungry, they're hungry for solutions."it

 Once every four years the nation's focus turns to New Hampshire, the small northeastern state that is home to just 1.3 million people but which holds the first state primaries after the Iowa caucuses kick off the US presidential nomination process.